 - It provides additional commentary to supplement the presentation of the text, much as the lecture portion of a traditional course supplements the text.

-- It provides a collection of nearly 300 demonstrations using The Geometer’s Sketchpad covering most of the main concepts, and many additional explorations, in the Central and Projects sections of each chapter.
+- It provides a collection of nearly 300 demonstrations using Geogebra, covering most of the main concepts, and many additional explorations, in the Central and Projects sections of each chapter.

 - Geometry: A Guided Inquiry was written long before the current obsession with standardized testing, and it marches to a different drummer.
 It covers many fascinating topics you will see in no other high school Geometry textbook.
 The selection of topics in the text is excellent, but the authors’ choice of topics (in 1970) did not anticipate every choice of the Academic Standards Commission at the end of the century.
 Therefore the Home Study Companion Geometry DVD adds Extensions to the chapters, as needed, to cover these additional topics.
 The text plus extensions cover the standards for California and nearly all other states.
 (Students not affected by mandatory statewide testing can treat the extensions as optional topics.)

-I have been converting the Geometer’s Sketchpad demonstrations to Geogebra, a free, downloadable alternative (download here) that adds some advantages (with a few tradeoffs) over the commercial Geometer’s Sketchpad program.
-I have now converted all of the demos, and added a few, and am in the process of adding activity sheets to accompany each of them.
-I plan to have a new Geometry DVD out for the fall, but the demos are now online, and will be made available to current users of the Geometry course (Geometry customers, contact me for the link).
-The activity sheets will be added to the site as they are completed.
+I previously used The Geometer’s Sketchpad for dynamic demonstrations of the concepts in the text.
+I have now converted this collection of demonstrations (with some new ones added) to Geogebra, a free, downloadable alternative (download here) that adds some advantages over the Geometer’s Sketchpad program.
+(Did I mention Geogebra is also free?)
+I have added activity sheets to accompany each demo or cluster of demos.
+I plan to have a new Geometry DVD out for the fall, but until the new DVD is produced the complete set of files can be downloaded.
+(You will receive download instructions when you purchase the course.)
 Anyone who would like to get a feel for Geogebra, download the program now and visit Geogebratube.org for demonstrations and activities I have shared with the public.
-(Explore that site for many more demonstrations created by others as well.)
+(Explore Geogebratube for many more demonstrations created by others as well.)

 Each chapter of Geometry: A Guided Inquiry is divided into a Central section, a Review section, and a Project section, plus Algebra Review in the first few chapters.
 For each chapter, the Home Study Companion Geometry DVD has: